ylogx/dotfiles/README.md

 Add all files in ./home/ folder to your local home directory (~/).

 ## Tools/Configurations provided
+Look at individual instructions to only use parts of this.

+To setup everything just run `./install.py`

 #### Vim
 To update vim: